Morrigan rose from the ashes of Mayhemic Truth, a band that anyone

 Morrigan must not have been aware that Quorthon was about to release two of the most monumental albums of his career, thus

 their efforts to continue on in his place were unnecessary.
 "Thy Ravens Lay" is an odd track, seeming like a mixture between

 "Blood and Iron" from Twilight of the Gods and (oddly enough) "Dreams of Blood and Iron" from Marduk's Nightwing.

 It definitely could have been better.

 The production is not very good.
-By that, I don't mean that it is not
+By that, I don't mean that it is

-music.
+overshadowing the music.
 This way, they serve to accentuate whatever atmosphere the instruments are creating.

 All in all, this is a rather decent album.
 The good songs definitely

 outweigh the bad and make it worth the time to investigate this L.P.
 Enter the Sea of Flames is not perfect, but it